How to Machine Aluminum: The Ultimate Guide in 2022

 Tapping

-Tapping is needed to create a thread inside a hole, to further accommodate a cap screw or bolt.
+Tapping is needed to create a thread inside a hole to accommodate a cap screw or bolt further.

 To assist you in CNC aluminum machining, we accumulated our experience and formed a list of strategies, advice, and tips.

-- Reduce the number of flutes.
+• Reduce the number of flutes.
 Excess in flutes tightens the space between cutting edges.
-It leads to stacking metal chips, which deteriorate cutting tool life and quality of machining.
+It leads to stacking metal chips, which deteriorates cutting tool life and machining quality.
 As a rule of thumb, three flutes are enough for aluminum machining.

 If a CNC machine is forced to make less frequent but deep cuts, the life of tooling deteriorates rapidly.
 It also conceives metal chips that are harder to get rid of.
 Frequent, shallow passes work much better overall.